 Is Your Bankruptcy Score The Same As Your Credit Score?

 Yes and no. Both a credit score and a bankruptcy score allow a potential borrower to assess your creditworthiness, but that’s the extent of their similarity.

 Someone who has a high risk of filing for bankruptcy could have a good credit score.
 Bankruptcy scores and credit scores each assess a different type of risk; this is why both are necessary for a lender to properly evaluate a potential new borrower.

-Typically a person who is on the verge of needing to file for bankruptcy will communicate certain credit behaviours.
-Here are a few of the factors what affect how a bankruptcy score is calculated:
+Typically a person who is on the verge of needing to file for bankruptcy will communicate certain credit behaviours, which is what the bankruptcy score measures.
+Here are a few of the factors on how a bankruptcy score is calculated:

-Since bankruptcy scores are so secretive and there aren’t any hard and fast rules, it’s relatively hard to say how someone can work towards improving their score.
+It’s relatively hard to say how someone can work towards improving their score.
+This is because bankruptcy scores are so secretive and there aren’t any hard and fast rules.
 But generally speaking, if you’re being turned down for a loan because you have a bad bankruptcy score, you need to work on your overall financial health.

-This can be done by putting into action many of the same changes you would make if you were trying to improve your credit score.
+This can be done by putting into action many of the same changes you would to improve your credit score.

 - Work to pay off the majority of your debts.